rkayakr/sBITX-log2adi/README.md

  from terminal and answering promots for start and end IDs

- creates and fills export.adi file and echos exports to terminal
+ creates and fills export_startID_endID.adi file

  note: I made some guesses in the db to ADIF mapping